thinkofmia/CZ3003-Mathstack/README.md

 Our goal is to bridge the gap between Playing and Learning.

+## Instructions
+- Go to releases and download the latest version of the game.
+- Ensure the .exe file is in the same folder as .pck file
+- Run the .exe file

 ## Normal Mode
 Tests users on the mastery of subjects.
 Includes three difficulty levels, character unlocks and more!